wangxinalex/wangxinalex.github.io/_posts/2014-12-17-introduction-to-information-retrieval.md

 	                    pp2 = next(pp2)
 	                }
 	                while(l!=<> and |l[0] - pos(pp1)| > k){
-	                    delete(l[0])//delete all tokens remaining in l, which are adjacent to the previous pp1, but not adjacent to the current pp1
+	                    delete(l[0])//delete all tokens remaining in l,
-	                }
+						//which are adjacent to the previous pp1, but not adjacent to the current pp1 }
 	                for each(ps in l){
 	                    add(answer, <docID(p1), pos(pp1), ps>) //add all adjacent pairs